FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Workflow/scratchpad.md

 Phishing attack at <time date>, <UI confirmed, bad ip, possible infection, >

 Ticket Description
-Victim opened phishing email and <opened urls with bad ip, reports performance symptoms, replied with sesitive info.>
+Victim opened phishing email and <opened urls with bad ip, reports performance symptoms, reported replying with sesitive info.>

 Included:
 - Reported email (screenshot,code).
-- List of URL resolved IPs. (text)
+- List of bad IPs. (text)
 - Victim email (text)
+- Information leaked

-Now gathering additonal informaiton.
+Now at sending a short notice of vigiliance gathering additonal informaiton
 ```
-1.3.2 Send a short notice of vigiliance for phishing email to production organization members.

-- [!IMPORTANT]
-- Stay alert for contact from MSSP on open ticket.
-ASAP respond/perform provided requests/guidelines.

-1.4 Gather further infomation
-1.4.1  Query the email server, find other correlated emails with the reported email.

-Use automated services if available.
-If needed, contact IT or/and Database roles.
-Gather the following information:
-- Recipient
-- Source IP, Port
-- Destination IP, Port
-- URLs / Embeded URLs
-- Mail text content: Headers, Body

-1.5.
-Use automation tools if available to resolve collected URLs to IPs.
-Check the reputation of collected source IPs, URL IPs.

-- [x] Mark ‘true positive’ if bad IP and escalate the collected information

-1.5 Analyze URLs in sandboxed environment by
-following the

-1.1 Analyze the precursors and indicators
-1.2 Look for correlating information
-1.3 Perform research (e.g., search engines, knowledge base)
-1.4 As soon as the handler believes an incident has occurred, begin documenting
-the investigation and gathering evidence
-3. Prioritize handling the incident based on the relevant factors (functional impact, information
-impact, recoverability effort, etc.)
-#### Containment, Eradication, and Recovery
-4. Report the incident to the appropriate internal personnel and external organizations
-Containment, Eradication, and Recovery
-5. Acquire, preserve, secure, and document evidence
-6. Contain the incident
-7. Eradicate the incident
-6.1 Identify and mitigate all vulnerabilities that were exploited
-6.2 Remove malware, inappropriate materials, and other components
-6.3 If more affected hosts are discovered (e.g., new malware infections), repeat
-the Detection and Analysis steps (1.1, 1.2) to identify all other affected hosts, then
-contain (5) and eradicate (6) the incident for them
-7.1 Return affected systems to an operationally ready state
-7.2 Confirm that the affected systems are functioning normally
-7.3 If necessary, implement additional monitoring to look for future related activity
-#### Post-Incident Activity
-8. Recover from the incident
-9. Create a follow-up report
-10. Hold a lessons learned meeting (mandatory for major incidents, optional otherwise
+3.2 Send a short notice of vigiliance for phishing email to production organization members.

+> [!IMPORTANT]
+> Stay alert for contact from MSSP on new opened ticket.
+> On reply/alert/contact by MSSP go to **step 6**.

+4 Gather further infomation & check for phishing campaign
+4.1 Query the email server, find other correlated emails with the reported email.
+Contact IT role if needed.
+- [ ] Emails with same source address, IP.
+- [ ] Contain same bad URL IPs.
+- [ ] Same content (heading, body).
+4.2.
+For each attack emails, check for victim replies or/and information leakage.

+If victim leaked information/secrets/access, check 'Information leakage'
+- [ ] Information leakage
+Immediately forward informaiton leak to ticket, raise urgency/priority of ticket.

+4.3.
+For each attack emails, gather:
+- [ ] Source email, IP, Port
+- [ ] Source email IP reputation
+- [ ] Destination email, IP, Port
+- [ ] IP Resolved URLs / Embeded URLs
+- [ ] Resolved URLs IP reputation
+- [ ] email content (Headers, Body)
+Forward the information collection to the ticket.

+5. If possible, Analyze URLs in sandboxed environment by
+following the bad IPs.
+Record and or report the following:
+- [ ] unusual processes
+- [ ] unusual performance
+- [ ] unusual behaviour

+6. Response from MSSP
+Make sure to respond/perform provided requests/guidelines by MSSP in a timely manner.

+MSSP will guide organization and SOC Analyst 1 (YOU) through the next two playbook stages:
+- Containment, Eradication, and Recovery
+- Post-Incident Activity

+>  ASAP respond/perform provided requests/guidelines.

 #### Resources
 - [NIST IR Playbook p.42](https://nvlpubs.nist.gov/nistpubs/specialpublications/nist.sp.800-61r2.pdf)